 Nike rolled out a new commercial that featuring Tiger Woods playing golf, but implemented factors and backdrops from sports like boxing and baseball.
 The advertisement is tremendous, however it begs us to ask the question, “Is golf a sport?”

 To the avid golfer this is a ridiculous query because of the amount of difficulty that the game presents.
 One could play golf from age of 12 until they were in the twilight of their life and never truly master the skills.
 The mental parts of golf are exhausting and can drive a player insane.
 The Oxford Dictionary defines a sport as “an activity involving physical exertion and skill in which an individual or team competes against another or others for entertainment.”
 Golf technically fits under the definition as sport, but some would argue that there are significant elements missing from golf that are meaningful factors in other sports.
+If you like this sport that much, read here the new post about where to get a beginners putting set.

 First off there is no defense in golf.
 Golfers aren’t teeing off at the 12th hole with their head on a swivel because they’re fretting that Ndamukong Suh will come charging at them and put them in the hospital with a fractured spine from a bone-shattering tackle.
 Golfers have all the time and silence to put forth their best drive without interference.
 Golf features as much defense as a game of darts or bowling.
 Golf fans may argue that golf is difficult and competitive, thus making it a sport.
 However chess is difficult and competitive eating is indeed competitive, but no one is labeling those two activities as sports.